ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Hierarchy_review.md

 * What U.S. state is Fort Knox in?
 * What city is Purdue University in?
 * When was Benjamin Disraeli prime minister?
+* list of president of usa
+* Show me Star Wars movies